 The team should also evaluate any information needed to confirm that the FNA or non-retention policy is enforced.
 This should include consideration of the method and extent of the monitoring of compliance of the policy in the UoA.
 There should be explicit consideration of the appropriateness of the monitoring method for detecting any contraventions of the policy.
-For instance, the team might consider whether compliance monitoring is able to directly observe interactions with sharks during the catch operation, during processing on-board or during transhipment.
+For instance, the team may consider whether compliance monitoring is able to directly observe interactions with sharks during the catch operation, during processing on-board or during transhipment.

-Guidance to Table B3 Information needed to determine the impact of the UoA on in-scope main or minor species ▲
+Guidance to Table B3 Information needed to determine the impact of the UoA on in-scope main or minor species

 PI 2.1.3 SI (a) and (b) are concerned with the quality of information available to assess the impact of the UoA on the in-scope main and minor species, with respect to status.
-This includes understanding the quality of information that describes how the UoA interacts with the species, such as through catches, and also the quality of information that is used to generate an understanding the species' stock or population status, such as its abundance.
+This includes understanding the quality of information that describes how the UoA interacts with the species, such as through catches, and the quality of information on the species' stock or population status, such as its abundance.

-Regarding how the UoA interacts with a species, the team should consider all information that is relevant in understanding the direct effects of a UoA in the fishing area.
-This includes information on both retained and discarded catches, and, where possible, information on unobserved mortalities associated with the UoA.
+The team should interpret "information on catches in the UoA" as information that is relevant in understanding the direct effects of a UoA in the fishing area, including both retained and discarded catches.